PayalSasmal10/PayalSasmal10/README.md

 <p align="left">
 <a href="https://dev.to/payalsasmal/different-types-of-variable-declarations-in-javascript-var-let-and-const-5gi0" title="Different types of variable declarations in JavaScript - var, let and const."><img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nop9rdfi1e1exqzox6wl.jpeg" alt="Different types of variable declarations in JavaScript - var, let and const." width="250px" align="left" /></a>
 <a href="https://dev.to/payalsasmal/different-types-of-variable-declarations-in-javascript-var-let-and-const-5gi0" title="Different types of variable declarations in JavaScript - var, let and const."><strong>Different types of variable declarations in JavaScript - var, let and const.</strong></a>
-<br/> Hi everyone.
-Here is my first blog in JavaScript.
+<br/> Hi everyone, Here is my first blog in JavaScript.
 This blog is about the ways that can be used to declare variables in JavaScript.
-I know, as a beginner.
+I know, as a beginner....
-And here you go................
 </p><br/>

 <p align="left">